Category: For parents

 When they do notice those around them, teenagers tend to notice their peers (2) over their parents.
 The truth is that in this process of individuation friends tend to matter for teenagers more than parents.
 For teenagers, their peers matter above anything else.
 Consider that they are preparing to leave their birth family to find their tribe.
 This does not mean that they do not love you anymore.
 They need you and they love you, only in a different role.

-At What Age Do Kids Stop Being Selfish?
+At What Age Do Teenagers Stop Being Selfish?

 Do not despair just yet because there is hope at the end of the tunnel.
 Research (3) shows that teenagers are likely to become less selfish by the time they become young adults.

-Why Are Teens Selfish?
+Why Are Teenagers Selfish?
 Let’s Consider How their Brain Works

 The brain continues to develop until we are about 25 years old.
 So, a lot of your teen’s behaviour has to do with their brain not being fully developed.
 The ability to take others’ perspective and the understanding of other people’s minds is amongst the parts of the brain (4) that undergo most change during adolescence.